-- a) Dull the langerd while the engine is running - a) Pull the lanyard while the engine is running. - b) If the engine doesn't stop, contact your local Saxdor dealer for lanyard stop switch replacement.
+- Inspect the lanyard stop switch monthly to ensure it operates correctly and is free from damage. - a) Pull the lanyard while the engine is running. - b) If the engine doesn't stop, contact your local Saxdor dealer for lanyard stop switch replacement.